v1k45/v1k45.github.io/content/modern-django-part-2.md

 ![React router example welcome page]({filename}/images/modern-django-2-rrd-welcome.png)

-And when clicked on the contact link, you should get the 404 page:
+And when you click on the contact link, you should get the 404 page:

 ![React router example 404 page]({filename}/images/modern-django-2-rrd-404.png)

-And you'll be able to browse back to previous page using the "Back" button in your browser.
+And you'll be able to browse back to the previous page using the "Back" button in your browser.

 ### What is Redux?

-[Redux](https://redux.js.org/) is a global application state management library based on [Flux](http://facebook.github.io/flux/) architecture of unidirectional data flow.
+[Redux](https://redux.js.org/) is a global application state management library based on [Flux](http://facebook.github.io/flux/) architecture and unidirectional data flow.

 There are three major components in redux: [actions](https://redux.js.org/basics/actions), [reducers](https://redux.js.org/basics/reducers) and [store](https://redux.js.org/basics/store).